-5.07.010 Purpose
+- Purpose 5.07.010

-5.07.020 Program Description
+- 5.07.020

-5.07.030 Eligibility Criteria
+- 5.07.030

-5.07.040 Annual Agreements for Credits
+- Program Description Eligibility Criteria Annual Agreements for Credits Budget Authorization 5.07.040

-5.07.050 Budget Authorization
+- 5.07.050

 The purpose of this chapter is to provide disposal cost relief at Metro solid waste disposal facilities for charitable, nonprofit entities that accomplish a significant level of waste reduction and recycling in operating programs that also have significant benefits to the region.
 [Ord.
 90-362A, Sec.
 1.]